 Created in 1996, Engender brings together people with complementary skills and experience who work together on projects of common interest.
-Engender combines a solid infrastructure and base in Brussels with a geographic spread covering several nationalities, seven working languages and experience in most regions of the world.
+Engender is based in Brussels and combines a geographic spread covering several nationalities, seven working languages and experience in most regions of the world.
 Engender is a non-profit association under Belgian law.

 The unique character of Engender is its dynamic confrontation of different disciplines, languages, culture and ideas.
 All members of Engender are independent consultants, with their own areas of expertise and work.
 While high-level academic qualifications are a feature of the group, Engender is not concerned with “pure” research, but rather with the policy and practice of social and economic development.